DevelopingSpace/starchart/CONTRIBUTING.md

 ## Development setup

-1. Create an .env based on the example
+1. Create a .env based on the example.

    ```bash
    cp .env.example .env
    ```

-2. Install and use the project's supported Node.js version
+2. Install and use the project's supported Node.js version.

    nvm: